LeonardoApollo/LeonardoApollo/README.md

 - 🍒 Currently learning
     — Next.js
 - 💞️ I’m looking to collaborate on any real project, really!
-- 📫 How to reach me: here will be my site, im swear
+- 📫 How to reach me:
+    — 📋LinkedIn: www.linkedin.com/in/mikhail-tyapkov-9a95b3289
+    — 📋Telegram: @TyapkovMikhail
+    — 📋Gmail: redcrownmailbox@gmail.com
+    — 📋Site: work in progress

 <!---
 LeonardoApollo/LeonardoApollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.